-The family and I went to Sprouts earlier to get supplies for today’s post and while I admit grocery shopping with kiddos isn’t always a walk in the park (and let’s be real here, with kids, even a walk in the park isn’t always a walk in the park – so can all us moms agree to lose that analogy?) today was extraordinary.
+The family and I went to Sprouts earlier to get the food we need to survive (aka snacks to eat in the car) and while I admit grocery shopping with kids isn’t always a walk in the park (and let’s be real here, with kids, even a walk in the park isn’t always a walk in the park – so can all us moms agree to lose that analogy?) today was extraordinary.

 And not in a good way.
 In a horrible, terrible, rotten, somebody-please-just-take-this-cart-and-let-me-run-crying-to-my-car kind of way.

 And in retrospect, that’s probably just what I should’ve done.
 Somewhere between my 3-year-old slapping me in the face next to the yogurt and calling me “stupid” beside the Brussels sprouts, I should’ve abandoned my cart and left the store.
 But we needed groceries and my 6-year-old was dressed up as Batman, navigating the store with his very own cart and list (with a little help from his Dad) and having a grand old time.

 Yes, I realize that it is shocking that my child was behaving this way.
 I too was shocked.
 And embarrassed.
 And completely unable to discipline him in an effective way in the midst of all the well-dressed, post-church, Sunday morning shoppers.
 But I tried all the things.
 I tried gentle discipline.
 I tried ignoring.
 I tried stern looks and scolding and putting him the baby part of the cart and telling a well-meaning stranger that “No, he does not need a banana.
 He is in trouble right now.”